A Whole Person Care Approach

-While lifestyle changes and stress management techniques are recommended to work on the root cause of stress, adaptogens may help give traction to the cause.
-Natural health traditions have long incorporated the benefits of adaptogenic herbs to promote vitality and an improved sense of well-being.
+While lifestyle changes and stress management techniques are often suggested to address stress, adaptogens may help support the body's response.
+Natural health traditions have long used adaptogenic herbs to promote vitality and a sense of well-being.

 [signup]